vsrinivas/fuchsia/docs/errors.md

   The operation failed because the remote end of the subject of the operation was closed.

 **UNAVAILABLE**
   The subject of the operation is currently unable to perform the operation.
   Note: This is used when there's no direct way for the caller to observe when the subject will be able to perform the operation and should thus retry.

 **SHOULD\_WAIT**
   The operation cannot be performed currently but potentially could succeed if the caller waits for a prerequisite to be satisfied, for example waiting for a handle to be readable or writable.
-  Example: Attempting to read from a message pipe that has no messages waiting but has an open remote will return **SHOULD\_WAIT**.
-Attempting to read from a message pipe that has no messages waiting and has a closed remote end will return **REMOTE\_CLOSED**.
+  Example: Attempting to read from a channel that has no messages waiting but has an open remote will return **SHOULD\_WAIT**.
+Attempting to read from a channel that has no messages waiting and has a closed remote end will return **REMOTE\_CLOSED**.

 ### Permission errors